-RE: Request for Information on Policies to Mitigate Climate Change
+RE: Request for Information from Rural and Agriculture Stakeholders on Policies to Mitigate Climate Change

-Dear Chairwoman Castor, Ranking Member Graves and Members of the Committee:
+Dear Senators Baldwin, Schatz and Members of the Committee:

 Thank you for providing the opportunity to offer policy recommendations to address the impacts of climate change.
-Our comments and recommendations are focused on reducing pollution and greenhouse gas emissions and maximizing carbon storage in agriculture as well as helping farmers adapt to the impacts of a changing climate.
+Climate change poses an existential threat to our world and bold policy solutions are needed to mitigate the impacts and help farmers and communities adapt to the changing climate.
+Our comments and recommendations are focused on reducing pollution and greenhouse gas emissions and maximizing carbon storage in agriculture as well as helping farmers adapt to the changing climate.